pwang00/pietcc/README.md

 ## Progress

-- [x] Interpreter: functionally complete for all images with correct pixel colors.
+- [x] Interpreter: functionally complete, supports treating unknown colors as white / black.
 - [x] Compiler: functionally complete and correct to my knowledge, with white block tracing / elimination implemented as well as support for running LLVM module optimization passes.
 To read more about the compiler, visit this [page](https://github.com/pwang00/pietcc/blob/main/Compiler.md).

 ## TODO

-Interpreter:

-* Add functionality to allow treating unknown colors as white / black

 Compiler: